rstacruz/oec-guide/docs/evaluation_requirements.md

 ## Finding this document

+As of June 2018, this document is now online as part of [Advisory No. 33 Series of 2018](http://www.poea.gov.ph/advisories/2018/Advisory-33-2018.pdf).

-As of May 2018, this document is not available online.
-The only way to acquire this document is to go to the [POEA direct hire department](./direct_hire_department.md) in EDSA, Mandaluyong.
+~~As of May 2018, this document is not available online.
+The only way to acquire this document is to go to the [POEA direct hire department](./direct_hire_department.md) in EDSA, Mandaluyong.~~

 :warning: The list of requirements on the POEA [(here)](./skilled_worker_requirements_outdated.md) is outdated and deprecated.